kdalessio/hw/README.md

 # hw
-This will store my homework for the FinTech bootcamp Add more info:
+This will store documentation for the FinTech bootcamp Add more info:
 1
 2